We Live in a Rape Culture

 Did you enjoy this post?
 If so please support the writer: like, share and comment!

-Jess is a wine-addled, social media tart, *feminist and chronic over sharer.
-She lives in Cardiff with her husband, children (G-11/J-7) and some cats.
-Went to art school but after graduation got sucked into working for "the man".
-Now trying to claw her creative way out by fancying herself as a bit of writer. (*Intersectional/trans incl)
+Jess is a wine-addled, social media tart, feminist (does this need to be said?!) and chronic over sharer.
+She lives in Cardiff with her husband, children and some cats.
+Half heartedly trying to carve out a career by fancying herself as a bit of writer.